prebid/prebid.github.io/identity/sharedid.md

 });
 ```

-Example 2: setting the cookie with a first party server
+Example 2: setting the cookie with a first party endpoint
 ```
 pbjs.setConfig({
     userSync: {
         userIds: [{
             name: 'sharedId', //"pubCommonId" as a name is supported for backwards compatibility,
             params: {
-                pixelUrl: "/wp-json/pubcid/v1/extend/" // this parameter identifies your server side endpoint that will set a first party cookie if you have configued SharedId server'
+                pixelUrl: "/wp-json/pubcid/v1/extend/" // this parameter identifies your server-side endpoint that will set a first party cookie'
             },
             storage: {
                 name: '_sharedID', // name of the 1st party cookie, _pubcid is supported for backwards compatibility